polintw/Pensieve/README.md

 #### Env
 - node 10.15.1
 - npm  6.4.1
-    - /bcrypt: check doc, uninstall and install again if needed
 - MySQL 14.14 Distrib 5.7.25

 #### Install

-Establishing node modules and basic folders first
+Establishing node modules and basic folders __at the first time__.

 ```
 npm run install
 ```

-on windows:
+or if on Windows:
 ```
 npm run installWin
+Rename-Item -Path .\\config\\.env.example.json -NewName .env.json
 ```

+> /bcrypt: check [doc](https://www.npmjs.com/package/bcrypt) if face error come from this module, uninstall and install again if needed

-Before migration : modify neccessory info now
+Before migration : modify neccessory info now in `/config/.env.json`

-  config
-  - databse connection info: needed privilege to Create and Delete tables.
+  - databse connection info: user with all privilege.
   - jwt secret: use default one or import yours
   - log file path to absolute path if needed (i.e on Windows)

-Then using ORM migrate database at first installation
+Then using ORM migrate database :

 ```
 npm run migrate